Kevin Foster (cyclist): Early life

 In 1972, as he was first learning to ride a bicycle, Foster saw a news broadcast of U.S. President Richard Nixon meeting with Chairman Mao Zedong atop the Great Wall of China.
-The sight inspired Foster to bicycle along the Wall from one end to the other, although his letters to both world leaders asking for permission received only a polite brush off from the White House.
+The sight inspired Foster to bicycle along the Wall from one end to the other.

 Acting career

 Foster had begun to act at the age of three, appearing in church and school plays and community theatre.
 At the age of 16, he began appearing at Connecticut's Southbury Playhouse and other summer stock and dinner theater venues around Connecticut.

 In fall 1980, Foster entered the American Academy of Dramatic Arts in New York City.
 He later trained with Lee Strasberg at Actors Studio; Uta Hagen and Herbert Berghof at HB Studio; and with Stella Adler.
 He continued stage work in and around New York, working his way up from regional theatre, to "Shakespeare in the Park" with Joseph Papp, to off-Broadway, and finally to Broadway, where he appeared in the Vietnam drama, Go Home, Spec 5.
 He made his film debut in 1980 as an extra in Friday the 13th Part 2.

 During this time, he supplemented his income by giving fencing lessons and writing for various newspapers, as well as writing two unpublished novels and several plays.